-15. To activate the fluid chamber heater, turn on the main power switch followed by the heater switch.
-At this point, the heater will warm the fluid to the last used temperature set point.
+9. To activate the fluid chamber heater, turn on the main power switch of the UniVert followed by the heater switch (if present on your device - see below).
+At this point, the heater will warm the media to the last used temperature set point.
 The temperature set point can be changed by selecting Hardware from the Settings menu.
+If the plate does not feel warm after a few minutes, ensure the heater plate cable is plugged in.